icgc-dcc/dcc-docs/docs/submission/guide/ega_file_validation.md

 ### EGA File Accession Validation Check

-As of Release 23, a new validation rule will take effect requiring all new data submissions to submit an EGA File accession in the 'raw_data_accession' field when the 'raw_data_repository' is 'EGA'.
-This new validation check will validate the existence of the raw file at EGA, meaning all submissions with **unpublished** files at EGA will be **invalid**.
+All new data submissions are required to submit an EGA File accession in the 'raw_data_accession' field when the 'raw_data_repository' is 'EGA'.
+This validation check will validate the existence of the raw file at EGA, meaning all submissions with **unpublished** files at EGA will be **invalid**.

 | Field Name | Note |
 | --- | --- |